wbreeze/wind_and_water/_posts/2019-08-01-davenport.md

-scientist Vincent Conitzer (Ph.D. at Carnegie Mellon University in Pittsburgh, Pennsylvania; now a professor at Duke University in Durham, North Carolina) to improve the lower bound (make it stronger) by accounting for three-cycles that shared an edge in the graph.
+scientist Vincent Conitzer (Ph.D. at Carnegie Mellon University in Pittsburgh, Pennsylvania; now a professor at Duke University in Durham, North Carolina) to improve the lower bound (make it stronger) by accounting for three-cycles that share an edge in the graph.

 ## Closing